-Slovenia: Government wants to restructure the regulatory agencies9.
-October 2020. / SEE Energy News
+Slovenia: Government wants to restructure the regulatory agencies, SEE Energy News

 Slovenian Government is drafting a bill which would merge eight key regulators into two super-agencies, whose managements would be appointed by the cabinet.
 The main arguments for the restructuring is debureaucratisation and streamlining.